Teaching Information

 I very much enjoy teaching and never cease to learn something new from the experience.
 Below is a list of modules that I am or have been involved with.
 Click on the links to get to more detailed pages.
 If you are one of my students and have any comments about my teaching, please do not hesitate to get in touch!

 I was awarded the 2011 Teaching Excellence Award for the School of Natural and Mathematical Sciences at King's College London.
-See here for more details.
 Many thanks to all the students who nominated me.

-Over time, I have supervised more than 15 theses at bachelor, masters, and diploma level.
+Over time, I have supervised a large number of theses at bachelor, masters, and diploma level.
 Many of these theses have led to successful publications at conferences or workshops.
 Holger Kampffmeyer has been awarded a Best Diploma Thesis award by IBM.

-I am a collaborator on a project funded by King's College Technology Enhanced Learning Fund 2012 on designing vodcasts for teachning purposes.
+I have been a collaborator on a project funded by King's College Technology Enhanced Learning Fund 2012 on designing vodcasts for teachning purposes.

 A Java framework for point of sale applications that is being used in undergraduate lab courses.